 Level One Theraplay & MIM + Group | London, UK

 This training is designed to teach participants the fundamentals of the Theraplay model.
 After completing this training, participants will be able to begin applying Theraplay principles into their work with existing and new clients.
+Check in with the training host about the required text.
 For more information about this training, click here.

 The Level One training will take place July 31 – August 3, 2023.
 The Group training will take place August 4, 2023.